-ORDINANCE NO. - 22
+PROPOSED AMENDED ORDINANCE NO. 48- 22

 By: Sam Marcellino

 An Ordinance to create Chapter 837, Tobacco Retail License and Regulations and to remove Chapter 636.16 of the Codified Ordinances, Illegal distribution of cigarettes, other tobacco products or alternate nicotine products.